Felix-Hz/aws-wordpress-cdk/README.md

 #### Application Load Balancer (ALB)

 - Internet facing
-- Listens on port 80 (HTTP) [⚠️ When domain is registered, issue a SSL certificate for the ALB to listen on Port 443 (HTTPS)]
+- Listens on port 80 (HTTP) [⚠️ Domain is registered but the SSL certificate is still pending validation.
+Then it will listen on Port 443 (HTTPS)]
 - Target group configured to use traffic port 80 for health checks.
+Same as above.
 - ALB logs access logs to an S3 bucket.
 - CloudWatch alarm set to trigger if any unhealthy hosts are detected in the target group.

 #### S3 Bucket

-This S3 bucket is created to store media assets to be delivered as a CDN.
-It's configured with a removal policy of SNAPSHOT.
+This S3 bucket is created to store media assets.
+If required, can be configured with a CDN.

 </details>